Studying Your Credit Card Habits is a Smart Way to Manage Personal Finances

 2) What things are you charging that you never use?
 Do you have a gym membership or any membership you never use?
 You could have signed up for an online membership that you forgot about, but every month a few dollars is charged to your account.
 What about insurance that is offered on some credit cards?
 Do you need that?
 All these little charges add up over time.

 3) Start using only one credit card for all your credit card purchases.
 Pay down the debt you have on other credit cards or do a balance transfer.
+Transfer all high interest balances to the new balance transfer card.
 Only use the one credit card with the lowest interest rate for all future purchases.

 4) Pay your entire month’s purchases off every month.
 You will never be charged interest if you pay off what you spent the month before.
 Pay a little more, and you will pay down the principal on your debt.